7 Best Steelhead Fly Rods of 2023: Recommended By River Guides

 The Best Length For Great Lakes Steelhead Fly Rod

-You could use an 8-foot or a 9-foot fly rod for steelhead, but I find them to be too short and believe that a longer fly rod will help you catch more fish.
+You could use an 8’6″ or a 9-foot fly rod for all your steelhead fishing, but I find that length to be too short if you are nymphing.

-The best length for a great lakes steelhead fly rod is 10 feet long because the longer rod allows you to cast further and easier, mend easier, and the added length helps to protect lighter tippets that are often needed when steelhead fishing.
+The best length for nymphing steelhead fly rod is 10 feet to 10’6″ long because the longer rod allows you to cast further and easier, mend easier, and the added length helps to protect lighter tippets that are often needed when steelhead fishing.

 If you want a steelhead fly rod for primarily casting streamers then a 9-weight rod is a good option.